-I agree that to connect to Office 365, PowerShell can be a real pain.
+Connecting to Office 365 with PowerShell can be a pain sometimes.
 You have to constantly remember different commands and modules.
 In this post, we're going to understand connecting to Office 365 with PowerShell with the Azure Active Directory PowerShell for Graph module and the Azure Active Directory module for Windows PowerShell.

 Why Two Azure AD Modules

 When working with Office/Microsoft 365 using PowerShell, you'll probably have to use two different modules called Azure Active Directory PowerShell for Graph with the module name AzureAD and Azure Active Directory module for Windows PowerShell with the module name of MSOnline.

 AzureAD and MSOnline both allow you to work with Office 365 services using PowerShell so why two?
 AzureAD is the successor to MSOnline and from what I can gather will replace MSOnline at some point.
 All new functionality is in the AzureAD module but there still is some overlap with the MSOnline module.

 You'll find tasks such as managing users, groups and license administration still exists in the MSOnline module.

 I can't speak for Microsoft but it appears that the functionality included with the MSOnline module required so many changes that they introduced the AzureAD module.

 At any rate, you're going to need two modules.
 You can safely use both on the same system.